frankvogt/vcf2gwas/README.md

 All covariates in the covariate file will be used.

 * `-gf` / `--genefile` <filename>
-Specify gene file name.
+Specify gene file.

 * `-gt` / `--genethresh` <int>
 Set a gene distance threshold (in bp) when comparing genes to SNPs from GEMMA results.
 Only SNPs with distances below threshold will be considered for comparison of each gene.

 * `-k` / `--relmatrix`
-Specify relatedness matrix file name.
+Specify relatedness matrix file.

+* `-o`/ `--output`
+Change the output directory.
+Default is the current working directory.

 #### GEMMA affiliated options: